 $ 7za a -tzip -p -mem=AES256 tecmint.zip tecmint.txt tecmint1.txt

 $ 7za e tecmint.zip

-Note: Provide same password throughout in encryption and decryption process when prompted.
+Note: Provide the same password throughout the encryption and decryption process when prompted.

 All the tools we have used till now are command based.
-There is a GUI based encryption tool provided by nautilus, which will help you to encrypt/decrypt files using Graphical interface.
+There is a GUI-based encryption tool provided by Nautilus, which will help you to encrypt/decrypt files using a Graphical interface.

 7. Nautilus Encryption Utility

 Steps to encrypt files in GUI using Nautilus encryption utility.

 Encryption of files in GUI

 1. Right-click the file you want to encrypt.